Izzie's Caravan Releases Final Single From Upcoming Album

 "Blow The Lid," the album, will be released on June 15, 2021.

-On May 15th, Izzie's Caravan is released "Lost" inspired by an introspective journey.
+On May 15th, Izzie's Caravan is releasing "Lost" inspired by an introspective journey.
 It is the final single from the June 15th album, "Blow The Lid."

 On September 10, 2020, at the height of the worldwide pandemic, Izzie's Caravan began a 10 month-long journey.
 The Caravan released the first single, "Roadkill Rita" from their soon to be released album, "Blow The Lid."
 After 3 more preview singles from the album, including the #1 UK iTunes Blues chart smash title song, Izzie and the boys are ready to unveil the full-blown album.
 Before they do, they've got one more single up their sleeves...